SigurdFPS/YouTube-Moderator-Bot/README.md

 3. Add your YouTube API credentials

-Create a file called credentials.json in the root directory.
+Create a file called .env & copy the example over to your new .env file in the root directory.

 You can get this by:
 	•	Visiting: Google Cloud Console